Interview about Tsukiji Sushiiwa Tsukijiten Sushi Resutaurant, winner of the A' Interior Space, Retail and Exhibition Design Award 2024

 In fact, the tatami room is often used for business meetings and families, so it was necessary to create a private and quiet space.
 On the other hand, the counter seats needed to be an intimate and open space where people could enjoy interaction with the chef and the customers at the counter, and the table seats needed to be a casual space where visitors could feel at ease.When designing this space, it was important to create a well-balanced layout that would allow each customer to enjoy sushi in their own diverse styles.In addition, since the staff will respond to each customer's purpose and sitting style, it was important to have a functional design that would not cause stress or waste to the staff.

-While it is important for the sushi counter to showcase the fresh seafood and the chef's skills, it was most important to design a sushi counter that integrates into a space that makes the customers feel like one.In order to achieve these goals, I tried to provide sufficient functionality and eliminate waste.
-This meant focusing on carefully selected materials and thoughtful dimensional design.In addition, a proper lighting plan was essential.
-Like the stage where actors or dancers perform, like the glass cases in jewelry shops and patisseries that display jewelry and chocolates, and so that the audience can enjoy a comfortable time...
-It was designed with the underlying philosophy in mind.
+While it is important for the sushi counter to showcase the fresh seafood and the chef's skills, it was most important that the design integrated it into a space that felt intimate to the customers.In order to achieve these goals, I tried to provide sufficient functionality and eliminate waste.
+This meant focusing on carefully selected materials and thoughtful dimensional design.In addition, appropriate lighting design was essential.
+Like a stage performance by an actor or dancer, like a glass case in a jewelry shop or patisserie that displays jewelry and chocolates, and so that the audience can enjoy a comfortable time...
+It was designed based on the philosophy of Edomae sushi.

 Even in Japan, there are many sushi restaurants that are efficient in terms of management and convenient for cooking, but there are not many that are well-balanced and integrated with customer comfort in mind.I believe the secret to my success is my design method, which involves first sharing the challenges faced by the chef, diner, and customer, and then carefully solving each problem one by one through design.

-Although Japanese cuisine was born from ingredients and cooking methods that are unique to Japan, I believe that a flexible approach to ingredients and cooking methods will remain effective even as we develop globally.In the design field as well, I believe that essential designs that flexibly solve and integrate situations and problems will be needed in the future, rather than sticking to traditional styles.
+Although Japanese cuisine was born from ingredients and cooking methods that are unique to Japan, I believe that a flexible approach to ingredients and cooking methods will remain effective even as we develop globally.In the design field as well, essential designs that not only stick to traditional styles and materials, but also understand Japanese culture and flexibly solve its situations and problems will be highly valued in the future.
+I think it will have a big impact.

-To achieve visual clarity, I simplified the components and organized the functionality.To give you an easy-to-understand example, I designed a box for storing seafood, a box for seaweed, and cooking utensils such as cutting boards all made of hinoki cypress, the same material used for sushi counters.I also arranged for cooking that is not directly related to nigiri sushi to be done in the backyard kitchen.It was also important to design effective lighting so that each element would have an appropriate presence on the sushi stage.
+To achieve visual clarity, I simplified the components and organized the functionality.To give you an easy-to-understand example, I designed a box for storing seafood in the frameless glass showcases, a box for seaweed, and cooking utensils such as cutting boards all made of hinoki cypress, the same material used for sushi counters.I also arranged for cooking that is not directly related to nigiri sushi to be done in the backyard kitchen.It was also important to design effective lighting so that each element would have an appropriate presence on the sushi stage.

 Dive into a world of design excellence with our curated highlights.
 Each feature showcases outstanding creativity, innovation, and impact from the design world.
 Discover inspiration and learn more about these incredible achievements.